ebowen19/RNA-seq-Analysis/README.md

 This repository is dedicated to RNA sequencing (RNA-seq) analysis, incorporating a variety of R scripts for different stages of analysis, including differential expression analysis, gene set enrichment, and pathway analysis.
 The repository utilizes R packages like `limma`, `edgeR`, and `fgsea` to facilitate comprehensive RNA-seq data analysis.

+See the final results of the RNA-seq analysis [here](https://ebowen19.github.io/LW15-Target-Genes/)

 **Main Features:**
 1. **Differential Expression Analysis:** Scripts for identifying differentially expressed genes using `limma` and `edgeR`.
 2. **Gene Set Enrichment Analysis (GSEA):** Using the `fgsea` package to analyze gene sets and pathways.